Nissemanen/frukt/README.md

 x -= y # Reduce by
 x *= y # Multiply with
 x /= y # Divide by
-x **= y # To the Power of
+x **= y # with the Power of
 x %= y # Modulus by
 ```
 ## Conditional
 Sometimes you want to only run some code depending on some condition.
-Conditions are a `bool` value used in different ways,
+Conditions are a `bool` value used in different ways
 ### if/else
 `if` is a keyword consisting of two parts, the condition and the code. `if` is structured like `if {condition} {code}` (the squiggly braces are not used in real code), and it runs the `{code}` if the `{condition}` is `true`.
 Example: